Want to leave a great impression post-interview? Send a stellar thank-you email.

 Most companies have a multi-step hiring process that normally kicks off with a phone or video call interview.
 You can say thanks after each and every round.
 Why?
 Well, why not.
 Saying thanks demonstrates that you’re thankful, and thankful people are happy people; who wouldn’t want to hire a happy person?

 The timing of your interview follow-up is also important.
 Send it too quickly and your thank you may come off as insincere.
 Send it too late and your foll0w-up may come off as an afterthought.
 I recommend sending one thank-you note between four and 24 hours after your interview.
 The benefit of waiting till the next day is that by then, the interviewer may have had some time to think about and discuss your application with potential hiring managers.
 Think of your thank-you note as a reminder that you exist.
 When would you like that reminder to pop up?
 Allow some time for things to happen so that you may continue to be on the forefront of the selection committee’s mind.

 How should I send my thanks?

 The generally accepted medium is email because it allows you to be articulate.
-With email you can also provide links to relevant information like online resumes, profiles, or portfolios.
+With an interview thank-you email you can also provide links to relevant information like online resumes, profiles, or portfolios.
 Email for interview follow-up is great because you can format it and send a clean, well-thought-out message.
 Another benefit of email is that it doesn’t require an immediate response, such as a phone call would, and the interviewer can get back to you with more information once they have it.